You do it. I do it. We all do it.

 How do you think buyers decide which product or service they are going to buy?

 Most of us want to believe that facts drive purchase decisions.
-The truth is that emotion is the deciding factor for most people’s buying choices.
+The truth is that emotion is the deciding factor in most people’s buying choices.

 People do want information about your products and services.
 But they buy benefits and not features.
 And, they buy you.Your content expresses your personality, which connects you to your audience and creates fans.Click To Tweet